 Eating more Brussels sprouts will promote a healthier immune system, lower blood pressure, lower cholesterol and reduce inflammation.
 They are exceptionally rich in vitamin C, an anti-cancer agent.
 Plus, recent studies have proven Brussels sprouts’ ability to improve the stability of the DNA inside our white blood cells.
 One cup of Brussels sprouts contains four grams of dietary fiber, which does wonders for your digestion and helps stabilize blood sugar.
 Including foods with plenty of dietary fiber in your diet will also check overeating, which is why we recommend these cute cabbages to anyone looking to feel fuller longer.

-Brussels sprouts are available year-round.
+Unlike many seasonal vegetables, Brussels sprouts are available year-round.
 Look for rigid and vivid green sprouts, ideally still attached to their stalk.
-Most importantly, find buds that are all about the same or similar size or cut them up into quarters to ensure that they cook evenly.
+Most importantly, find buds that are all about the same size or cut them up into quarters to ensure that they cook evenly.
 One of the easiest ways to prepare Brussels sprouts is to roast them.
 One can also steam them, cutting a line or a cross at their center to aid with the penetration of heat.
 Overcooking will result in a significant loss of their anti-cancer compounds, as well as create a sulfuric smell and unpleasantly strong flavor, so roasting or baking might be your best bet.